jpercipio/hello-world/README.md

 My first repository

 Hello,
-This is my first eidt of my first repo hello-world.
+This is my first edit of my first repo hello-world.